 Getting a Visa on Arrival in Shenzhen

-Updated January 14, 2017: I will try to keep this list fairly up to date based on the comments people have left on the bottom of this post with their experience.
+Updated February 21, 2017: I will try to keep this list up to date based on the comments readers have left on the bottom of this post with their experience.

 Please share your experience, whether or not you were able to get a visa at the border, thank you!
 (Keep in mind this list is no guarantee and only based on comments to this post.)